technicalsalma/Lens-Queen/README.md

-# Getting Started with Create React App
+* Lens Queen

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://salma-s-photography.web.app/).

+* Web site name: lens Queen.
-* this web for a particular person name: salma
+* this web for a particular person name: salma akter.
 * in this web added a header , a services section, about section and blog section.
 * you can register and login in this web.
 * you can take any services you want.